EllisonFord/Local-File-Organizer-Ollama/README.md

 * Understanding the content of your files (text, images, and more) to generate relevant descriptions, folder names, and filenames.
 * Organizing the files into a new directory structure based on the generated metadata.

 The best part?
-All AI processing happens 100% on your local device using the [Nexa SDK](https://github.com/NexaAI/nexa-sdk).
-No internet connection required, no data leaves your computer, and no AI API is needed - keeping your files completely private and secure.
+All AI processing happens 100% on your local device using [Ollama](https://ollama.com/) running locally.
+No internet connection required, no data leaves your computer, and no external AI API keys are needed — keeping your files completely private and secure.

 ## Supported File Types 📁